Location data can unlock new insights that enable commercial real estate companies—and their tenants—to bounce back in a post-pandemic world.

-Patterns data measures hourly foot traffic to and from POIs precisely—powered by aggregated anonymized mobile device activity and other demographic data—to determine how often people visit certain POIs, how long they stay, where they came from, where else they go, and more.
+Foot Traffic data measures visits to and from POIs precisely and can be used to determine how often people visit certain POIs, how long they stay, where they came from, where else they go, and more.
 This helps real estate planners and analysts hedge smarter bets for where to invest and can also proactively identify real-time consumer trends that may influence a property’s long-term value.

-And by layering SafeGraph’s Neighborhood Patterns foot traffic data onto the SafeGraph Places dataset, it can layer on even more insights about how people move around—and, ultimately, transact—at a macro level in a given trade area.
+And by layeringfoot traffic data onto the SafeGraph Places dataset, it can layer on even more insights about how people move around—and, ultimately, transact—at a macro level in a given trade area.
 Not only is this information critical when doing initial investment research, but it can also give commercial real estate companies a cutting edge in pricing and contract negotiations with potential tenants.